n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md

 ## Related resources

-You can use the [Stop And Error](/integrations/builtin/core-nodes/n8n-nodes-base.stopanderror/) node to send custom messages to the Error trigger.
+You can use the [Stop And Error](/integrations/builtin/core-nodes/n8n-nodes-base.stopanderror/) node to send custom messages to the Error Trigger.

 Read more about [Error workflows](/flow-logic/error-handling/) in n8n workflows.